 This section defines the SharePoint architecture used to deliver the OVPP Solution feature.
 SQL IDs do not have to be GUIDs they can be strings that uniquely identify the corresponding values from SQL.

+To Keep data consistency and maintain data integrity, we will use name for all referenced master data.
+In SharePoint List, no SQL ID for reference data is needed.
+The reference data column value must be select from the master list without modification.
+For example, Service Line cannot use “P,R” but use full name.

+We need to introduce UniqueId, ModifiedDateTime, ModifiedBy columns in all transactional SharePoint lists, I am not sure if they are native columns in SharePoint list.

 Pay Entry List